danielfett/draft-dpop/main.md

 scope of this specification.

-Resource servers supporting DPoP MUST ensure that the public key from the DPoP proof matches the public key to which the access token is bound.
+Resource servers supporting DPoP MUST ensure that the public key from the DPoP proof matches the one bound to the access token.

 ## JWK Thumbprint Confirmation Method {#jwk-thumb-jwt}

 When access tokens are represented as JSON Web Tokens (JWT) [@!RFC7519], the public key information SHOULD be represented using the `jkt` confirmation method member defined herein.